Black Butte Ranch, Oregon

 Black Butte Ranch is a census-designated place (CDP) and unincorporated private resort community in Deschutes County, Oregon, United States.
 It is located in the Cascade Range, 8 mi northwest of Sisters.
 The population was 366 at the 2010 census.
 Black Butte Ranch allows public access to its restaurant, golf courses and horse stables, but is primarily oriented to its year-round residents and seasonal guests.

 History

 The planned community of Black Butte Ranch was developed starting in 1970 by Brooks Resources, a subsidiary of Brooks-Scanlon Lumber Company on the site of the former Black Butte cattle ranch directly south of Black Butte.
 The first residents arrived in 1971 and Black Butte Ranch post office was established the same year.

-As of December 2013, the president and CEO of Black Butte Ranch is Scott Huntsman, and the chairman of the Board of Directors is Mark Pilkenton.

 Geography

 Black Butte Ranch is located in northwestern Deschutes County to the southwest of U.S. Route 20; it is surrounded by Deschutes National Forest.
 The 6436 ft summit of Black Butte overlooks the community to the northeast.

 According to the United States Census Bureau, the CDP has a total area of 21.3 sqkm, of which 0.06 sqkm, or 0.29%, is water.
 The area drains east via Black Butte Swamp to Indian Ford Creek, then Whychus Creek, then to the Deschutes River, a north-flowing tributary of the Columbia River.